Media Overview

 • Documents (pdf, docx, xls)

-• PDF documents are preferred over other text document formats (e.g. odt or docx) as they can be locked to prevent editing or printing from a download.
+It is recommended that all documents are converted to PDF prior to uploading.
+This is preferred over other document formats (e.g. odt or docx) as they can be locked to prevent editing or printing from a download.

 Media Generated by Artificial Intelligence #